sergiunagy/findashboard/backend/forecaster/Readme.md

 ## Dataset construct

-We will define the module predictions as a vector of closing prices for a given moment in time : C(t).
+We will consider the use case of predicting over single-stock candle data.

+As such we will stack the data we have for the different symbols and we can fit the model iteratively over all of them.

+The normalization phase also needs to fit the scaler model over as much of the symbols as possible (due to variation in sizes).

-We will define the features vector as a sample vector of received data (including the closing prices) for t-1: S(t-1).
+We will define the features vector as a sample vector of received data (including the closing prices).

-We will have a time series prediction, meaning our model will attempt to predict the C for the next candle.
+We will have a time series prediction, meaning our model will attempt to predict the next feature vector for the next point in time.

-We will also use only 10 stocks for the predictions.
-This means our C vector will be shaped as [10 x 1].
+We will also use only 10 stocks for the predictions to limit the size of the dataset and the model training duration.

-Our input data matrix will be shaped like [N x M x 1] where:
-- N is the number of samples we will pull from the finnhub as training data
-- M is the size of one sample vector.
-To simplify the concept we will concatenate the candle vectors from all the stocks, i.e. for 3 stocks A, B, C we would have sample = [oa, ha, la, va, ca.., lc, vc, t]
-Note the following:
-    - t is taken only once since t should be common for all stocks
-    - c values are also included.
-This makes sense in the context of a timeseries where past values are predictors for current values.
-This also explains the decrease in accuracy as we predict further into the future as the errors accrued at each step will accumulate.
-- 1 is the sample size for each symbol but since we concatenate all, this will be 1.

-In short we will have the following:

-[ca(t), cb(t), cc(t) ] = f(sample(t-1)). where sample(t-1) also contains ca(t-1), cb(t-1), cc(t-1).

-## Challenges
+## Some Challenges

 ### Different sample times for the different stocks
 Filling missing data with suitable values (ex. gaps in sampled data for a single stock).\